 Sandra was born and raised in the rural community of High Prairie, AB.
 She completed High School in Brooks, AB and upon graduation relocated to Edmonton to study Accounting at MacEwan University.
 Sandra is committed to ensuring the financial well being of the RDN and brings an abundance of Accounting knowledge to her role.
 Sandra has many years of professional experience in various management positions.
 She has acquired a diverse skill set working in different industries including construction, education and non-profit.
 Sandra is highly skilled in all aspects of finance and has proudly earned a reputation as a team player.
 In her spare time, Sandra enjoys walks through the river valley with her family, reading, yoga and watching documentaries.

 Kelly joined the RDN team in 2018 as the Office Manager and Executive Assistant to the CEO, joining our HR team as the Director of Human Resources in 2022.
 Born and raised in Edmonton, she has spent the majority of her work life in the Floral Industry owning, operating and building a prominent flower shop from the ground up.
-As the RDN team has grown over the past year, she has taken on the role of HR Manager.
+As the RDN team has grown over the past year, she has taken on the role of HR Director.
 She is an organizer and planner at heart and loves to work in the RDN team environment.
 Her diverse range of knowledge and know-how allows for the staff’s day to day lives to flow a bit more smoothly.

 During her spare time, Kelly enjoys doing anything creative, critiquing blockbuster films, reading the latest bestsellers and cheering on the Edmonton Oilers!

 Jayde holds a Bachelor of Arts from the University of Alberta with a double major in Anthropology and Latin American Studies.
 She also holds a certificate in community engagement and service learning as well as international learning.
-Currently she is pursuing her Master of Arts in Community Engagement.
-In her spare time, Jayde enjoys visiting new restaurants, listening to audiobooks and walks with her dog.
+Currently, she is pursuing her Master of Arts in Community Engagement.
+In her spare time, Jayde enjoys visiting new restaurants, listening to audiobooks, and walks with her dog.

 Sydney joined RDN's Homelessness Initiatives in 2020.
 Her job involves managing and administering funding for the Reaching Home program’s rural & remote stream in Alberta.
 Sydney enjoys engaging with various projects and communities to learn about and respond to homelessness and has a passion for improving community well-being.